microsoft/Windows-classic-samples/Samples/PDESampleApplication/README.md

 PDE API Sample Application
 ============================
+Please refer to this page (https://learn.microsoft.com/en-us/windows/security/operating-system-security/data-protection/personal-data-encryption/) for a high level overview of PDE and its capabilities

 This sample demonstrates how to use the Personal Data Encryption API (https://learn.microsoft.com/en-us/uwp/api/windows.security.dataprotection?view=winrt-22621) to protect/unprotect Folders, Files and Buffers to the two different levels of security.
 The sample demonstrates how to perform each of the following operations: